Hurt On The Job? Speak With Our Fort Dodge Area Workers’ Compensation Lawyers.

 Who Is Eligible For Benefits Under The Iowa Workers’ Compensation Act?

 Iowa law requires most business owners to carry workers’ compensation insurance if they have at least one employee.
 Therefore, most workers classified as employees are covered.
+Our firm in particular, represents many injured factory workers and manufacturing workers.

 There are some important exemptions, however.
 The following individuals are generally ineligible for benefits: